brorb/710-wiki/Content/Characters/SYSTEM.md

 > }
 > ```

+You can find a more comprehensive catalogue of the Discord messages from SYSTEM in the [[System Chats]] article.
 ## Discord Messages

 On the 19th July 2025, SYSTEM joined the [[The Sleuths|Discord server]] after @brorb sent an invite link to the email terminal8sbc@gmail.com (who was the uploader of the file [[vacsystemrestart.mp3]]).